The ACCC exercises its powers as a competition, consumer and regulatory agency in a transparent and accountable manner.

 The Australian Government’s Regulator Performance Framework has established a common set of 6 key performance indicators that allow for the assessment of Commonwealth regulators’ performance in administering regulation.

-The Audit Committee operates independently of management and plays a key role in assisting the Chair to discharge their responsibilities for the efficient, effective and ethical use of Commonwealth resources.
-This committee also provides independent assurance to the Chair on the Agency’s financial and performance reporting, risk oversight and management, and systems of internal control.
+The Audit and Risk Committee operates independently of management and plays a key role in assisting the Chair to discharge their responsibilities for the efficient, effective and ethical use of Commonwealth resources.
+This committee also provides independent advice to the Chair on the Agency’s financial and performance reporting, risk oversight and management, and systems of internal control.